 - Name your startup after your product (in the case of software startups).
 If it is successful and it grows, then make changes further ahead; right now your product is the only thing that matters

-- If you are going for multiple product (e.g. the cosmetics industry), keep your product line small and simple, experiment with new product, kill of what doesn’t work (a la Google)
+- If you are going for multiple products (e.g. the cosmetics industry), keep your product line small and simple, experiment with new ideas, and kill off what doesn’t work (a la Google)

 - Make a nice, simple, well-designed website, with catchy but straight-to-the-point copy, and make it as simple as possible to purchase and pay for your product

 - Know your strengths and weaknesses, not just the company’s.
 This will help you with the next point: